 In December 2004, the FASB issued Statement of Financial Accounting Standards, or SFAS, No. 123R, Share-Based Payment.
 SFAS No. 123R is a revision of SFAS No. 123, Accounting for Stock-Based Compensation, and supersedes Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees, and its related implementation guidance.
 SFAS No. 123R focuses primarily on accounting for transactions in which an entity obtains employee services in share-based payment transactions.
 SFAS No. 123R requires entities to recognize stock compensation expense for awards of equity instruments to employees based on the grant-date fair value of those awards (with limited exceptions).
 SFAS No. 123R is effective for our first annual reporting period that begins after June 15, 2005.
 We expect to adopt SFAS No. 123R using its modified prospective application method.
-Adoption of SFAS No. 123R is expected to increase stock compensation expense.
-Assuming the continuation of current programs, our preliminary estimate is that additional stock compensation expense for fiscal 2006 will be in the range of \$5 million to \$6 million.
+Adoption of SFAS No. 123R is expected to increase stock compensation expense for fiscal 2006 will be in the range of \$5 million to \$6 million.
 In addition, SFAS No. 123R requires that the excess tax benefits related to stock compensation be reported as a financing cash inflow rather than as a reduction of taxes paid in cash from operations.